Gradient boosting for extreme quantile regression: Simulation studies

 \subsection{Comparison with different methods}

 The comparison of our \texttt{gbex} method to the other three approaches \texttt{qrf}, \texttt{grf} and \texttt{constant}, is presented in Figure~\ref{fig: MISE-c}.
 The results for Model~1 and Model~2 are given in the first and second row, respectively.
 For the probability level $\tau=0.99$, $0.99$ and $0.9995$ in the left, middle and right column, the figure shows the boxplots of ISE defined in \eqref{eq: ISE} and the MISE represented by the vertical black line.
 The MISE grows as the probability level increases for all methods, however \texttt{gbex} clearly outperforms the other three approaches with a much smaller MISE and a much lower variation of ISE.
 When the probability level $\tau$ is close to or larger than $(1-1/n)$ (right column), both \texttt{grf} and \texttt{qrf} lead to extremely large ISE outliers so that the ISE mean is larger than the third quartile (black line outside the box).
-Some extreme outliers of ISE are left out of the boxplots to have a clear comparison.
+Some extreme outliers of ISE are left out of the boxplots to have a clear comparison. \tcb{We have also investigated other models (Burr, GPD) and the comparison results are reported in Appendix \ref{app: add sim}. }

-Because Model~2 does not satisfy the additive model assumption of \texttt{evgam}, the comparison between \texttt{evgam} and \texttt{gbex} is based on data generated from Model~1 only.
-Figure~\ref{fig:evgam} presents the ISE and MISE of \texttt{evgam} and \texttt{gbex} for probability level $\tau=0.995$.
-To have a fair comparison, we use the same forest based estimation of quantile $\hat Q_{\bb x}(\tau_0)$ for the intermediate threshold.
-Because of the computational burden and numerical instability of \texttt{evgam} in high dimensions, we have restricted the dimension to $d\leq 10$ for this method, while \texttt{gbex} is still considered with $d=40$.
-For \texttt{evgam}, the boxplots show a steady increase of the MISE with respect to the dimension and we can see that the MISE of \texttt{gbex} with $d=40$ is similar to the MISE of \texttt{evgam} with $d=4$.
-This clearly demonstrates the robustness of \texttt{gbex} against the curse of dimensionality and noise variables, which is a prominent advantage of tree based methods.
+In Figure~\ref{fig: MISE-c}, we have not included \texttt{evgam}, the main competitor from extreme value theory.
+The reason is that for high-dimensional predictor spaces with many noise variables as in our simulations, the additive model for the GPD parameters suffers severely from the curse of dimensionality.
+Indeed, in an additional simulation from Model~1 with a varying dimension $d$ of the predictor space (not shown here), the MISE of \texttt{evgam} grows quickly as a function of $d$.
+The MISE of \texttt{gbex}, on the other hand, remains fairly constant with growing number of noise variables.
+The simulation result reveals that the MISE of \texttt{gbex} with $d=40$ is similar to the MISE of \texttt{evgam} with $d=4$.
+This underlines the robustness of \texttt{gbex} against the curse of dimensionality and noise variables, which is a prominent advantage of tree based methods.